-While Angelo Badalamenti’s iconic Twin Peaks compositions have, quite sadly, not been as prevalent as we would’ve liked on Showtime’s revived series so far (opening theme notwithstanding), there seems to be a repeated musical pattern emerging over the course of Peaks’ installments: Live bands have appeared in almost all of the episodes at the old Roadhouse in the quirky Northwestern town, mostly providing the closing credits with a dreamy, retro melodic mood à la Lynch’s original chanteuse, Julee Cruise.
-Vulture will be keeping a running tally of the performances every week.
-Put on some headphones and enjoy ’em.
+If only we were all so lucky to have a venue like the Roadhouse in our hometowns.
+While Angelo Badalamenti’s iconic Twin Peaks compositions were, quite sadly, not as prevalent as we would’ve liked throughout Showtime’s epic The Return (opening theme notwithstanding), there was a repeated musical pattern that emerged over the course of the show’s 18 installments: Live bands appeared in almost all of the episodes at the quirky town’s Roadhouse, mostly providing the closing credits with a dreamy, retro melodic mood à la Lynch’s original chanteuse, Julee Cruise.
+Put on some headphones and enjoy every performance, below.

 Song performed: “Shadow”